Monday 11 August 2008

 I started this series of drawings when I was in Cuba.
 At first, it was an affectionate joke about Cuba, but then, I also wanted to see if Cubans could laugh at the revolution.
 I found that they were extremely receptive to the idea - everyone loved the revolutionary underpants.

-I think that maybe for them the book was also a reference to Cuban promiscuity.
 To me, it said a lot about the notion of a dictatorship that we hear in the western media.
 I thought the project would be viewed as counter revolutionary and ideological heresy, but this wasn't the case at all.
 Every Cuban I showed it to thought it was funny and many wanted a copy of the book.

 I remember one person I met said she likes Fidel not just because he's good for Cuba, but because, he's good for humanity.
 This amazed me.
 What a fantastic idea - that a leader should be judged by his/her contribution to humanity before that of the nation they govern.
 I mean, could you imagine an American saying that about any US president?